 Stress affects immunity and tumors directly, predominantly via β2-adrenergic receptors

 There are an abundance of data and literature about the role of psychological stress and its effects on cancer, including BC, but a detailed review is beyond the scope of the present work.
+Of note, a search (April 12, 2023) using the following keywords: (psychological stress) AND (breast cancer) at PubMed (search engine at the United States National Library of Medicine, the NIH, Bethesda, MD) provides 2,847 results (see figure below).

 The stress-induced release of hypothalamic CRH leads ultimately to peripheral release of glucocorticoids (cortisol) and CAs.
 Cortisol (released from the adrenal cortex) and EPI (adrenaline, from the adrenal medulla) represent the two major stress hormones.